liquidev/datarray/README.md

     isWarrior: bool
     age: int32

-var antColony = default Datarray[1000, Ant]
+var antColony: Datarray[1000, Ant]

-# multiple styles of iteration:
+# multiple styles of data access:
+var numberOfWarriors = 0

 # a) use the fields directly
 for i in 0..<antColony.len: